Best Apps to Use with Skylight Calendar (2026)

 Parendipity

-- What it does well: Automates inputs + coordination
+- What it does well: Helping consolidate and organize inputs from multiple sources

 ---

-Skylight is one of the best tools for visualizing your family’s schedule.
+Skylight is one of the best tools for visualizing and managing your family’s schedule.

-If you’re exploring better ways to manage this, start here:
+If you’re exploring ways to simplify this, you might also look at:

 Best Family Calendar Apps (2026)